drench/git-haken/README.md

 ## To upgrade a tree you've already checked out:

     cd some/boring/old/repo
+    rm -rf .git/hooks
     git init

-## Haken comes with a few hooks that I've found useful:
+## Haken comes with a few hooks that I endorse and use:

-* One prevents you from committing trailing whitespace
+* To prevent you from committing trailing whitespace
-* One restarts pow on checkout, if this is a Rails project using pow
+* To restart pow on checkout, if this is a Rails project using pow
-* One handles local `user.name` and `user.email` configuration overrides
+* To handle local `user.name` and `user.email` configuration overrides
 (read `.git_template/hooks/post-checkout.d/100-local-config-overrides-on-clone.rb`
 for a better description of what this does)
-* One inserts a ticket number into your commit message template if your branch name looks like it contains a ticket number
+* To insert a ticket number into your commit message template if your branch name looks like it contains a ticket number

 These hooks live under `.git_template/hooks` in 17 subdirectories, one for each hook type: post-checkout hooks live under `.git_template/hooks/post-checkout.d/`, pre-commit hooks go in `.git_template/hooks/pre-commit.d/`, etc.

-Unlike standard git hooks, where there is just one script per hook type, you can have as many scripts as you like for each type.
+Unlike standard git hooks, where you are limited to one script per hook type, you can have as many scripts as you like for each type.
 If you want 15 pre-commit hooks, it's kind of excessive, but I won't stop you.